Online Learning Certification

 Stage 1: Prerequisites

 1: Blackboard Primer: Blackboard Primer is a module-based online training that covers important aspects of the function and usage of Blackboard.
 This training should not take more than 18-20 hours to complete (this timeframe may vary depending upon each user’s familiarity with technology).
-Blackboard is the learning management system (LMS) for our institution, and this training will assist faculty in using this LMS for online, face-to-face, and hybrid courses.
+Blackboard is the learning management system (LMS) for our institution, and this training will assist faculty in using it for face-to-face, online, and hybrid courses.

 Stage 2: Online Teach-Only Certification (OTC)

-- Complete the Pedagogy, Andragogy, Heutagogy (P.A.H.)
-Online Workshop
+- Complete the Online Teach-Only Certification (OTC) Workshop

 - Instructor receives OTC